husainkarim/math-skills/README.md

 # MATH-SKILLS

-Is a math pargram to find the Average & Median & Variance & Standard Deviation for the givin data.
+Is a math program to find the Average & Median & Variance & Standard Deviation for the givin data.

 ## AUTHORS